 Can I adopt if I am single or in a same-sex marriage?

-All states and territories except Victoria allow single people to adopt a child.
-However, priority is generally given to couples so it’s rare for a single person to adopt.
-Victoria is currently reviewing this law.
+All states and territories allow single people to adopt a child.
+However, priority is generally given to couples so it can be more difficult for a single person to adopt.

 All states and territories in Australia, except the Northern Territory, permit same-sex couples to adopt a child.
 Northern Territory is also currently reviewing this law so it may become legal there soon.